asyncapi/cli/README.md

-  new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file bundle    bundle multiple asyncapi files together generate    generate all kinds of stuff
+  new       creates a new AsyncAPI file start     starts a new local instance of Studio validate  validate an AsyncAPI file bundle    bundle one or multiple asyncapi documents and their references together generate  generate all kinds of stuff
     models       generate all the typed models for the message payloads defined in the AsyncAPI file typescript    generate the models for TypeScript
       csharp        generate the models for C#